1800546/BDE_Analyser/README.md

 Recommended System Configuration:

 The coding did not use any OS-specific libraries or features, so it should most likely be cross-platform, but that has not been tested yet.
-So, for now, kindly follow the recommended system configuration.
+However, pycharm was used as the IDE when coding, and hence it is probably required for execution too.

 -Windows 10 x64 (https://www.microsoft.com/en-us/store/b/windows)

 -Python 3.7.2 (https://www.python.org/downloads/release/python-372/)

--Intel i5(5th Gen) or better